Gauge/html_table_reporter/Readme.md

-I was shocked to see that others had not created an html reporter before me.
 The goal of this project is to create a pleasant visual representation for a mocha test run.
 This inclueds the folowing: